mohsenoid/Android-Interview-Questions/README.md

 18. #### What are `transient` and `volatile` modifiers?
    * transient: modifier tells the Java object serialization subsystem to exclude the field when serializing an instance of the class
    * volatile: modifier tells the JVM that writes to the field should always be synchronously flushed to memory, and that reads of the field should always read from memory.
+19. #### How to implement thread safe counter.
+   * Use AtomicInteger.
+20. #### What are the states of Thread in Java?
+   * New, Runnable, Blocked, Waiting, TimedWaiting, Terminated.
+21. #### How to make object thread safe without synchronisation?
+   * Make it immutable.
+22. #### Explain how wait/notify mechanism works.
+23. #### Describe implementation of HashMap.
+What is collision?
+Difference between HashSet and TreeSet?

 ## Android Foundation
 1. #### What is ADB (Android Debug Bridge)?